eddineimad0/widow/README.md

     // Start by creating a WidowContext instance.
     // the context is at the heart of the library and keeps track of monitors,clipboard,events...
-    // only one instance is needed and allocating any more would be a waste of memory. var widow_cntxt = widow.WidowContext.create(allocator) catch {
+    // for now you can only have one instance of the WidowContext. var widow_cntxt = widow.WidowContext.create(allocator) catch {
         std.debug.print("Failed to Allocate a WidowContext instance\n", .{});
         return;